cyberrangecz/frontend-overview-visualization/README.md

 ```
 <kypo2-viz-overview-table
-    [useLocalMock]="true"         <--- if set to true, the visualization will use mocked data (available only when run localy!)
     [trainingDefinitionId]="1"
     [standalone]="true"           <--- this ensures that the table does not cooperate with the timeline visualization and can be run independently
     [trainingInstanceId]="1"